You can still get emergency help even if your phone is locked -- here's how

 -

-reading•You can still get emergency help even if your phone is locked -- here's how
+reading•You can still get emergency help when your phone is locked -- here's how

 -